Our Team

 Ahmed

-Community Relations and Comms
+Community Engagement and Partnerships

+His intellectual interests include historical enquiry, political science, public policy development, and diplomatic studies.
 His background in political administration informs his broader intellectual project of examining and critically analysing the structural dynamics of Somali governance and political culture.

 -